Dana Schweiger: Career

 Schweiger first studied business management and was later educated at the Esthetic Skincare Institute in Seattle as a beautician.
 In the 1990s, she worked for Calvin Klein and H&M as a model.
 In 2009, she signed an advertising contract with Katjes.
 In 2012, she was part of the jury of Deutschland sucht den Superstar - Kids.
 She is the co-founder of Bellybutton, a mail order company for children's supplies.
 Since 2021, Schweiger is ambassador of WW.

 Personal life

 Schweiger married actor Til Schweiger on June 19, 1995.
 They have four children: Valentin Florian Schweiger (b.
 1995), Luna Marie Schweiger (b.
 1997), Lilli Camille Schweiger (b.
 1998), and Emma Tiger Schweiger (b.
 2002).
-Schweiger and Carlsen separated in 2005 and were divorced in 2014.
+Dana and Til Schweiger separated in 2005 and were divorced in 2014.

-In July 2016, Schweiger publicly announced that she would renounce her American citizenship if Donald Trump won the US presidential election in November that year.
+In July 2016, Schweiger's 19 year old daughter Luna Schweiger publicly announced that she would renounce her American citizenship if Donald Trump won the US presidential election in November that year.
+Schweiger herself concured with that idea.